Reciprocal links (or, "Related wiki pages")

 Is there any plugin to implement such functionality?
 Any ideas to get around this?

-#2 Updated by Holger Mößinger about 1 year ago
+#2 Updated by Holger Mößinger over 2 years ago

 There seems to be a Plugin called "Redmine Wiki Backlinks" (https://www.redmine.org/plugins/redmine_wiki_backlinks), on Github (https://github.com/bluezio/redmine_wiki_backlinks) also forked for Redmine 4.x compatibility, but it is limited to the scope of a project, not global.